 - 1. Visit this HealthPathways page: Cervical cancer screening. - 2.
-Discuss self-collect method option with patients: Cervical screening self-collection. - Read RACGP's Guidelines for preventive activities in general practice 10th edition to assist with screening rates: Cervical cancer - page 48. - 4.
-Review RACGP's Improving health record quality in general practice to help produce and maintain high-quality patient records. - 5.
-Brisbane South PHN has a self-paced activity that assists practices to improve the recording of their cervical screening tests. - Brisbane South PHN has a target poster available to help your practice track improvement measures for cervical screening.
-If you would like a copy, please get in contact with the GPQI team on 07 3864 7540 or at support@bsphn.org.au.
+Discuss self-collect method option with patients: Cervical screening self-collection. - Read RACGP's Guidelines for preventative activities in general practice 10th edition to assist with preventative strategies: Cervical cancer - page 48 - Review RACGP's Improving health record quality in general practice to help produce and maintain high-quality patient records. - 5.
+Brisbane South PHN have a self-paced activity that assists practices to improve the recording of their cervical screening tests. - Brisbane South PHN have a target poster available to help your practice track improvement measures for cervical screening.
+If you would like a copy, please get in contact with the GPQI team on 07 3864 7540 or email our dedicated QI Coordinators at support@bsphn.org.au